web-token/jwt-doc/component/jwa/index.md

 This factory will create algorithm managers on demand.
 It also allows the same algorithm to be instantiated multiple times but with different configuration options.

+Each algorithm is identified using an alias.
+We recommend to use the algorithm name as an alias.

 ```php
 <?php